GDF Community Partnership South Copeland

 A Search Area is the geographical area within which the GDF developer would undertake studies and consider potential sites.
 Search Areas have to be defined by district council or unitary authority electoral ward boundaries.

 This Community Partnership is for the South Copeland Search Area, which initially included the electoral wards of Millom and Black Combe & Scafell.
 However, from April 1 2023, the South Copeland Search Area had to change its boundary due to Local Government Reorganisation when the electoral ward boundaries of Copeland Borough Council ceased to exist.
+The new wards follow the same boundaries as the Cumberland Council divisions.
+This means the South Copeland Search Area covers the electoral division of Millom and Millom Without.
+Drigg and Carleton, and Irton with Santon, which were previously a part of the Mid Copeland Search Area, now sit in the Millom Without ward and are instead in the South Copeland Search Area.

-The area within the Lake District National Park (LDNP) and proposed Southern Boundary Extension will continue to be excluded from consideration.
+The area within the Lake District National Park (LDNP) and proposed Southern Boundary Extension continue to be excluded from consideration.

 Deep geology beyond the coast (known as the ‘inshore area’) is being considered for the siting of the underground elements of a GDF and the Working Group recommended that the focus should begin in this area.